 Conferring with Students

 Conferences provide an opportunity for students to have your whole attention.
 We listen intently to students to differentiate instruction and meet them at their points of need.
 At the same time, we send a message that the child is heard and is valuable.
 You may be the only person to make eye contact with a child and spend time listening to them wholeheartedly.
 When we make time to confer, we are meeting children’s emotional needs.

 Share sessions help build a community of readers and writers, as well as provide an opportunity for collaboration and learning from peers.
-During share session, students experience the way their words affect others.
+During share sessions, students experience the way their words affect others.
 They receive genuine responses through laughter or tears and questions or comments.
 It is important to know that your words can affect others.
 Also, share sessions give students the experience of allowing their thinking to change.
-When they experience a change in perspective, they are one step closer to a growth mind-set.
+When they experience a change in perspective, they are one step closer to a growth mindset.

 Some needs, like Rosie’s, are overwhelming and almost too much to handle.
 If we pause too long and think too much, the stories our students are living will make us angry, make us sad, or make us a lot of both.
 When we’re angry and we’re sad, it can be hard to feel like we can have a positive effect on the battles our students are facing.

 Just because we feel it, that doesn’t make it true.
 Teachers matter more in the lives of students today than at any other time in history.
 It’s helpful to remember that the things we do to ensure academic success can also help students overcome dark places.